anodynos/uRequire/readme.md

 1) Install urequire in it `npm install urequire` (and globally if u haven't already)

-2) Run `urequire UMD src -o UMD/src`, which converts the main library files to urequire UMD.
+2) Run `urequire UMD src -o UMD/src`, which converts the main library files to uRequire UMD.

 3) Copy tests/lib and test/SpecRunner.html into UMD/tests

-4) Run `urequire UMD tests/spec -o UMD/tests/spec`, which converts the spec files to urequire UMD.
+4) Run `urequire UMD tests/spec -o UMD/tests/spec`, which converts the spec files to uRequire UMD.

-At this point *urequire will complain that* 'Bundle-looking dependencies not found in bundle' - this is expected: indeed, if you run it with `jasmine-node UMD\tests\spec --matchall` it will fail to find `src\array\append` etc because it has no idea where `src\` is.
+At this point *uRequire will complain that* 'Bundle-looking dependencies not found in bundle' - this is expected: indeed, if you run it with `jasmine-node UMD\tests\spec --matchall` it will fail to find `src\array\append` etc because it has no idea where `src\` is.

 So just add a `requirejs.config.json` on the specs bundle root (tests/spec), copying from the requirejs config used in SpecRunner.html: